MichaelZhao21/simple-compiler/README.md

 # Compiler Project Phase 0

+Compiler project built for [CS 4386](https://catalog.utdallas.edu/2022/undergraduate/courses/cs4386).

+Currently we are at phase 0, which simply identifies the tokens.

 ## Build and Execution

 Run the basic test with `make run`.
 If you want to run the extensive tests, execute `make test`.
 Both commands will build the lexer and parsers.